ChristianTremblay/BAC0/doc/source/controller.rst

 To do so, use the parameter::

-    my_old_device = BAC0.start('3:4', 5504, bacnet, segmentation_supported=False)
+    my_old_device = await BAC0.device('3:4', 5504, bacnet, segmentation_supported=False)

 Object List
 ............

-By default, BAC0 will read the object list from the controller and define every points found inside the device as points.
+By default, BAC0 will read the object list from the controller and define every supported points found inside the device as points.
 This behaviour may not be optimal in all use cases.
 BAC0 allows you to provide a custom object list when creating the device.